raweee/node-red-contrib-whatsapp-link/README.md

 * `Ver-0.1.34` : Multiple Events reading options are added in Chats-In Node.
 * `Ver-0.1.36` : Check box added to show status as `Online/Offline` in Whatsapp-Link Node, to get push notifications.
 Ping-Interval added to keep whatsapp alive for long time.
 Multiple examples added.
 * `Ver-0.1.37` : Changes for correction of send message with images and use Chromium profiles in Puppeteer.
-* `Ver-0.1.39A` : Broken "Whatsapp-Web & Lite" fixed.
-Able to recive and send text. working on easy to use nodes.
+* `Ver-0.1.39B` : Broken "Whatsapp-Web & Lite" fixed.
+Able to `Send/Receive` whatsapp `Image/Text` in both Whatsapp-Lite & Web. working on easy to use nodes.

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -